OpenZWave/node-openzwave-shared/README.md

 The [Open Z-Wave](https://www.openzwave.com/) library that this module heavily relies upon is licensed under the GPLv3.

-Everything else (all the bits that I have written) is under the vastly more sensible ISC license.
+Everything else (all the bits that I and Jonathan have written) is under the vastly more sensible ISC license.